SaschaNaz/image-format-polyfill-framework/README.md

-# image-format-polyfill-framework
+# Polymage
-A small framework to catch DOM and draw JS-decoded image
+A small framework to catch DOM and draw manually-decoded image